jaredboice/daniel-san/README-npm.md

             cycle: 1,
             syncDate: '2019-08-12' // specific to "Modulus/Cycle" - read that section for instructions
         },
-        { // cashflowRule 3
+        { // rule 3
-            type: STANDARD_OPERATION,
+            type: STANDARD_EVENT,
             frequency: DAILY,
             name: 'cafeteria breakfast',
             amount: -5.00,
             dateStart: '2019-01-01',
             dateEnd: null,
-            excluding: { // excluding can be used for all STANDARD_OPERATIONS - also, exclusion hits will still cycle the modulus
+            excluding: { // excluding can be used for all STANDARD_EVENTS - also, exclusion hits will still cycle the modulus
                 weekdays: [SATURDAY_NUM, SUNDAY_NUM], // excluding these weekdays
                 dates: ['15', '30'], // exluding these dates on each month
                 exactDates: ['2019-07-04', '2019-09-17', '2019-10-31'] // exluding these specific dates
             }
         }
     ],
-    cashflowOperations: [] // future balance projections stored here };
+    events: [] // future balance projections stored here };

 const craneKick = findBalance(danielSan);